 Are you wanting to use protein powder while breastfeeding?
-Many women wonder how safe it is, and if there are any brands that are safe while breastfeeding – or that might even increase milk supply.
-This article has everything you need to know about protein powder and breastfeeding, along with our favorite protein powders for breastfeeding mothers.
+Many women wonder how safe it is and if any brands are safe while breastfeeding – or that might even increase milk supply.
+This article has everything you need to know about protein powder and breastfeeding, including our favorite protein powders for breastfeeding mothers.

-If you are breastfeeding you will want to make sure that what you are consuming is safe for your baby.
-Protein shakes and protein powder are items that many women use for shakes and recipes and to help with getting in extra nutrients.
-But it is something you should continue to use while breastfeeding?
+If you are breastfeeding, you will want to ensure that what you are consuming is safe for your baby.
+Protein shakes and protein powder is items that many women use for shakes and recipes and help get in extra nutrients.
+But is it something you should continue to use while breastfeeding?

 My name is Katie Clark, and I am a Certified Lactation Educator, Certified Breastfeeding Specialist, and IBCLC student.
 This article is meant for educational purposes and should not take the place of advice from your healthcare professional.

 Breastfeeding mothers have unique nutritional needs, and they typically require additional protein.
 It can be hard to get enough protein in your diet, which is why protein drinks can be a convenient and popular option for a new breastfeeding mam.
 Protein powder might be beneficial if she’s interested in postpartum weight loss.